sagravela/salesforecastr/README.md

 # Sales Time Series Analysis and Forecasting with R

 Forecasted over 3,500 time series for various products across multiple stores, applying advanced forecasting models such as *ARIMA*, *STL+ETS*, *NNETAR* and *Prophet*.
-Model's prediction error translates in average to ~$15 per week in potential revenue miscalculation.
 Forecasted data was integrated into an interactive dashboard, enabling real-time visualization and data-driven decision-making for enhanced inventory and sales strategy.
  ![Sales Time Series Dashboard](assets/sales_forecast.gif)

 ## Getting Started